wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.3.2 =
+* Issues fixed with relation="postTitle" and id attribute.

 = 1.3.1 =
 * Two new attributes/options added: showVideoTitle and showVideoDescription.